JoshuaWebDev/myosticket/README.md

 cd myosticket
 ```

-Download the latest version of the [osticket](https://osticket.com/download/) and copy to myosticket directory.
+Download the latest version of the [osticket](https://osticket.com/download/), rename the diretory to osticket and copy to myosticket directory.

 Execute the command